tkepassport39/AWS-Python-scripts/KillSwitchTerminateEc2/lambdaFunction/README.md

 ```

 ### You are all set!
 You can try and test it out by adding to one of your instances Name tag value the "KILL" switch word.
 After a few seconds you should see your instance status change to stopping and eventually terminated.
+You can check the cloudwatch logs for the activity of the lambda function.
+The cloudwatch log group name will be called something like "/aws/lambda/TestEc2Termination".
+There you go, you now have a serverless script setup to terminate EC2 instances.